Skip to content

-California's proposed 'Billionaire Tax' has already driven 48 billionaires and $1.1 trillion in assets out of state before a single vote.
-When the top 10% who fund 76% of tax revenue flee, working families inherit the shortfall—and founders are learning to build the next Apple somewhere else.
-Washington State is running the same playbook and already spooking NBA investors.
+California's proposed wealth tax has already driven 48 billionaires and $1.1 trillion in assets out of state — before a single vote is cast.
+The tax's fine print treats voting control as ownership, meaning founders get taxed on 10x their actual equity.
+When the top 10% who fund 76% of tax revenue flee, working families inherit the bill — and Washington State is running the same losing playbook.

 Bay Area startups raised $154 billion in 2025—more than the next 9 top startup regions combined.
 OpenAI and Anthropic alone accounted for 30% of all venture investment nationwide in Q4.
 This is the golden goose Sacramento is threatening to slaughter.
 SF Bay startups succeed at 2.5x the rate of startups anywhere else in the world.